Bee Trading Cards were created as part of the Bumble Domicile exhibit.

-Bee Trading Cards are sold via Pollinator Partnership and Pollinator Partnership Canada.
+Bee Trading Cards are sold via Pollinator Partnership online shop.
 They’re available in versions which reference Eastern North America and Eastern Canada (the content is identical).
 An original art-science collaboration, they’re a hit with all ages!

 View or download this 1-page PDF about the Bee Trading Cards.

 Your comments and ideas about creative ways for using the cards with young people ages 5 to 19 and invited at Comments & Discussion.